dalys100/Carbon-Foodprint/README.md

 # The carbon foodprint of produce :apple: :blueberries: :pear:

-We decided that we would like to create a CO2 Score for food and run a machine learning algorithm over our data to sort it into five categories.
-We wanted to do something similiar to the NutriScore and our goal was to sort different food products into the categories based on their carbon emissions.
+We decided that we would like to create a CO2-score for food items and run different machine learning algorithms over our data to sort different fruit and vegetables into five different categories based on their climate impact (A-E).
+The climate score is heavily inspired by the Nutri-Score which gives an indicator on the nutritional value of different food items.

 ## Project Outline

-We quickly realised that we would not be able to realise our original idea which made us decide to downsize our project.
-We made a decision to only look at fresh fruits and vegetables.
+We quickly realised that we would not be able to realise our original idea of including all kinds of food categories.
+It made us downsize our project by only looking at fresh fruits and vegetables.

 We started collecting data and came across quite a few obstacles.
 After a few weeks of barely making any progess, we had to admit defeat.
-There was not really any data around to collect.
+There were not any concise datasets on CO2 emissions of fresh produce around to collect.
 During a couple of brainstorming sessions we created a miro board and mapped out our goals and what kind of data we would need to reach them.
-Then we decided to calculate our own Co2 Score based on different parameters.
+After that we decided to calculate our own CO2-score based on different parameters.

 We wanted to be able to calculate a Co2 Score for a piece of fruit depending on:

-* its origin
+* it's origin
 * the transport type
-* the time it is bought
+* the month it is bought in
 * whether it is organic or not

-For example we used coordinates of airports and harbours to calculate the distance between the origin country and Germany and then used an average Co2 value that describes how much Co2 per KM is emitted by plane/ship transportation.
+For example, we used GPS coordinates of airports and harbours around the world to calculate the distance between the origin country of the produce and Germany and then used an estimate of the average CO2 amount emitted by plane/ship transportation.

-In the end we managed to clean our data and calculate all the carbon emissions that are emmited in each step.
-Then we started trying out different machine learning models until deciding on Random Forest and optimizing and fine tuning that model.
+In the end we managed to fully clean our data and calculate all the carbon emissions that are emmited in each step of the value chain.
+Then we started trying out different machine learning models until deciding on the Random Forest.
+This gave us an accuracy of roughly 87% and fine-tuning of the model lead to a final accuracy of 92%.

 ## Data